Donmark2k/My_portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > Describe how a new developer could make use of your project.
+It will help a new developer to hire me to carry out her projects

 To get a local copy up and running, follow these steps.